leanne1/leanne1-backbone-events/README.md

 ### Installation ###
 - The app runs off a Node / Express server.
 To run the app you need to have NodeJS [http://nodejs.org/] installed.
 - The app uses MongoDB as a persistence layer, so MongoDB [http://www.mongodb.org/downloads] should also be installed.
 You may need to do some additional Mongo configuration, such as adding a data folder to your system's root directory [http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/].
-- You don't need to run npm or bower install as the application comes with all dependencies pre-installed
+- Run npm install and bower install

 ### Start up ###